NVRC: Neural Video Representation Compression: Abstract

 \section{Abstract}

 Recent advances in implicit neural representation (INR)-based video coding have demonstrated its potential to compete with both conventional and other learning-based approaches.
 With INR methods, a neural network is trained to overfit a video sequence, with its parameters compressed to obtain a compact representation of the video content.
 However, although promising results have been achieved, the best INR-based methods are still out-performed by the latest standard codecs, such as VVC VTM, partially due to the simple model compression techniques employed.
-In this paper, rather than focusing on representation architectures as in many existing works, we propose a novel INR-based video compression framework, Neural Video Representation Compression (NVRC), targeting compression of the representation.
-Based on the novel entropy coding and quantization models proposed, NVRC, for the first time, is able to optimize an INR-based video codec in a fully end-to-end manner.
-To further minimize the additional bitrate overhead introduced by the entropy models, we have also proposed a new model compression framework for coding all the network, quantization and entropy model parameters hierarchically.
-Our experiments show that NVRC outperforms many conventional and learning-based benchmark codecs, with a 24\% average coding gain over VVC VTM (Random Access) on the UVG dataset, measured in PSNR.
+In this paper, rather than focusing on representation architectures, which is a common focus in many existing works, we propose a novel INR-based video compression framework, Neural Video Representation Compression (NVRC)\footnote{Project page: \url{https://hmkx.github.io/nvrc/}}, targeting compression of the representation.
+Based on its novel quantization and entropy coding approaches, NVRC is the first framework capable of optimizing an INR-based video representation in a fully end-to-end manner for the rate-distortion trade-off.
+To further minimize the additional bitrate overhead introduced by the entropy models, NVRC also compresses all the network, quantization and entropy model parameters hierarchically.
+Our experiments show that NVRC outperforms many conventional and learning-based benchmark codecs, with a 23\% average coding gain over VVC VTM (Random Access) on the UVG dataset, measured in PSNR.
 As far as we are aware, this is the first time an INR-based video codec achieving such performance.
-The implementation of NVRC will be released at \url{www.github.com}.